 While in school, your daughter may show some strong interest and aptitude in STEM subjects (Science, Technology, Engineering, and Maths).
 In recent years, researchers and educators have been pointing out what happens to this momentum of young women toward a promising education and career in maths, technology, engineering or mathematics: their interest drops off around the early years of high school.
-Last year, we wrote a post on this blog about this research, published by Australia’s Chief Scientist.
+We recently wrote a post on this blog about this research, published by Australia’s Chief Scientist.

 Experts worry this nosedive has worrisome implications, keeping girls from pursuing and taking their rightful places in rewarding careers.
 While women are well-represented in the medical field, fewer than one in five Australians qualified in science, technology, engineering and maths are female (and there is a significant pay gap between men and women).

 What are some of the underlying causes?
 Researchers discovered that social pressures can play a role, combined with a lack of role models and support for female students.
 One study uncovered that classroom environment can exclude other students from the classroom community, especially girls.

 “The anecdotal actually does match up to what research is showing,” says Tracey Welson-Rossman, the founder of TechGirlz.
 “One, there’s not a lot of classes [available], two, it’s not interesting to the girls, the way that it’s being taught.
 And we hear this again and again and again that it’s boring, that they’re the only girls in the class.”

 With these tips, support your daughter in the pursuit of STEM subjects in school.
 Even if she chooses a non-STEM career path, having that core knowledge can still make a positive difference on her future.